-From the mountains of Chile to the glaciers of the South Pole, Ohio State astronomy faculty travel the world as they work at the cutting edge of astronomical research.
+From the mountains of Chile to the glaciers of the South Pole, astronomy faculty at Ohio State travel the world as they work at the cutting edge of astronomical research.
 The research themes and interests of the faculty overlap considerably, providing an opportunity for students and postdocs to work closely with a variety of experts in many areas.
 Below is a non-exhaustive description of the research programs our department is actively engaged in.
 Also listed are the observatories and large research collaborations OSU Astronomy has a stake in.

 Extrasolar Planetary Systems

 Observational searches for extrasolar planets using gravitational microlensing, and cluster and field star transit surveys.
 Observational and theoretical studies of the demographics of planetary systems, and the possible linkages with the systematic properties like age and metallicity of the host stars of planetary systems.
 Follow-up studies of transiting planet systems, and surveys for new extra-solar planets as part of the SDSS-III Collaboration.

 Affiliated Faculty: Scott Gaudi, Ji Wang, Rick Pogge

 Stellar Structure & Evolution